NexSabre/vscode-python-snippets/README.md

 # VSCode Python

+**Note**: This extension is still in development process.
+Some keyword may change.

 This extension contains code snippets for Python for Visual Studio Code.
+Most of the shortcuts were selected from other more popular libraries.

-**Note**: This snippets.json was generated automaticaly base on https://github.com/honza/vim-snippets
+**Note**: Main part of snippets.json was generated automaticaly base on https://github.com/honza/vim-snippets

 ## Installation